Health Care Access & Coverage

 The 340B Program, created in 1992, began as a way to financially strengthen safety-net health care institutions without the government having to pay.
 It required that pharmaceutical companies provide steep drug discounts to eligible safety net hospitals or clinics, the recipients would then be able to earn larger margins when receiving standard reimbursement from insurers.
 The funds that these 340B providers preserved through this arrangement could then, ideally, be passed along to patients directly through access to lower-cost drugs or indirectly through charity care and community investments.

-In 2010, in response to continued concerns about lack of access to medications in disadvantaged communities—“pharmacy deserts”—Congress expanded the 340B program so that safety net institutions could contract with an unlimited number of pharmacies, thereby expanding the distribution of discounted drugs.
+In 2010, in response to continued concerns about lack of access to medications in disadvantaged communities—“pharmacy deserts”—the 340B program was expanded so that safety net institutions could contract with an unlimited number of pharmacies, thereby expanding the distribution of discounted drugs.
 When patients fill discounted drugs from these participating pharmacies, the 340B providers and contract pharmacies share the surplus.

 The intention was to encourage pharmacies to stay open in disadvantaged communities and enable the pharmacies to pass the drug discounts on to low-income patients.
 But what came next shows how policies with good intentions can go awry.